Tracy Flick Can't Win

 Tracy Flick Can't Win is a 2022 novel by American author Tom Perrotta.
 It was published by Scribner and is a sequel to the 1998 novel Election.
 In the audiobook of the 2022 novel, Tracy Flick is voiced by Lucy Liu.
 A film adaptation is in works at Paramount+ with Reese Witherspoon set to reprise her role as Tracy and Alexander Payne set to direct.

+Synopsis

+In the book, it is revealed that Tracy started law school, but had to drop out to tend to her mother, who became sick with multiple sclerosis.
+As a law student, Tracy also became pregnant during an affair with a professor named Daniel, and opted not to have an abortion per her mother's request.
+Tracy then became a substitute teacher, and eventually became vice principal of her high school.
+When the position of school principal came open, she found herself forced to maneuver through various political tides in her effort to obtain the position.
+Although school board members planned to give the job to a former football coach, in the aftermath of a shooting at the school, they end up giving Tracy the promotion.